 In March, Krzysztof Szubert was appointed Secretary of State, responsible for international affairs at the Ministry of Digital Affairs in Poland.
 With 20 years experience in tech entrepreneurship and ICT, Minister Szubert has been instrumental in driving the digital agenda not only in Poland but at a EU level.

-Here, in part two of our interview, Minister Szubert shares the country’s strategies for supporting digital transformation.
+In part two of our interview, Minister Szubert shares the country’s strategies for supporting digital transformation.
 He also reveals why Poland is fast becoming a leading player for digital innovation and a destination for technology startups and businesses.

 You were appointed Secretary of State in March.
 What are your priorities for the next 18 months?